Updated 14th December 2024

 Wrap a double sheet of brown paper around the outside of the tin and secure tightly with string.
 I went with an extra high collar of paper (twice the height of the tin), and it really paid off, as the cake didn’t catch at all whilst it was baking.

-Slide the cake into the oven and bake for 3½ hours or until when a skewer is inserted into the middle of the cake and it comes out clean and you can hear no sizzling noise coming from the cake.
+Slide the cake into the oven and bake for 3½ hours (the last few times I’ve baked it, it’s been ready after 3hrs 10mins, so I’d suggest checking around then) or until when a skewer is inserted into the middle of the cake and it comes out clean and you can hear no sizzling noise coming from the cake.
 Mind your ears and face if you choose to listen to your cake!!

 Recipe notes and suggestions: